Welcome to JCapper

 Learn to:

-1. Use the Card Loader in the DFM to clear previously loaded data files (and scratches) from the program, find past performance data files for today’s races, drag and drop today’s data files onto the interface for the 3 folders persisted in the DFM, and load the data files displayed on the visual interface (after you have finished dragging and dropping them to the folders where you want them to be loaded) into JCapper.
+1. Use the DFM Card Loader in the DFM to clear previously loaded data files (and scratches) from the program, find past performance data files for today’s races, drag and drop today’s data files onto the interface for the 3 folders persisted in the DFM, and load the data files displayed on the visual interface (after you have finished dragging and dropping them to the folders where you want them to be loaded) into JCapper.

 3. Understand that you do not (as in not ever) load past performance data files into JCapper to run Build Database routines.
 Database build routines are handled separately by the Database Builder and you do not (repeat not – as in not ever) load past performance data files into JCapper for that purpose.